Whisper (app): The Guardian allegations

-Whisper disputed nearly all the Guardian allegations and made a point-by-point response to the Guardian.
+Whisper disputed nearly all The Guardians allegations and made a point-by-point response to The Guardian.
 After reading Whisper's response, Twitter's former security head Moxie Marlinspike commented on Hacker News that Whisper "should never have claimed to provide anonymity if it had to track users to make the app function".
 He pointed out that there are many "hard problems" that need to be solved before a service can claim to provide truly unlinkable anonymity, and that "there are projects like Tor that are approaching these types of problems seriously, but apps like Whisper or Secret end up poisoning the well and confusing users".
 According to Marlinspike, Whisper was claiming that they could not track their users, when instead they were "squarely in the [would not] category".

 On October 23, 2014, U.S. Senator Jay Rockefeller asked Whisper's CEO to appear before him and the staff of the Senate Committee on Commerce, Science, and Transportation to explain Whisper's tracking systems, tracking data retention, and data distribution.
-BuzzFeed, the Huffington Post and Fusion (TV channel) suspended their partnerships with Whisper.
+BuzzFeed, the Huffington Post and Fusion suspended their partnerships with Whisper.

 In March 2015, The Guardian published a clarification of the October 2014 piece in which it had made numerous allegations about Whisper's privacy protection and metadata policy.
-The Guardian clarified the claims regarding user location, data storage, changes to Whisper's terms of service and security policy and the sharing of user data with the US Department of Defense.
+The Guardian clarified the claims regarding user location, data storage, changes to Whisper's terms of service and security policy and the sharing of user data with the U.S. Department of Defense.
 It also removed an opinion piece titled "Think you can Whisper privately?
 Think again."
-The retraction was covered by several news outlets, including The Wall Street Journal, CNN Money, TechCrunch, and Mashable.
+The retraction was covered by several news outlets, including The Wall Street Journal, CNN Money, TechCrunch and Mashable.